angeris/guille.site/content/physics-impossibility-results.md

 The main result of the above paper is kind of weird: essentially, it turns out that you can say what devices are physically *impossible* by phrasing certain problems as optimization problems and then using some basic tools of optimization to derive lower bounds.

-To illustrate: imagine you want to generate an engine which is as efficient as possible, then we know the best you could possibly hope to do is given by the [Second law of thermodynamics]().
+To illustrate: imagine you want to generate an engine which is as efficient as possible, then we know the best you could possibly hope to do is given by the [second law of thermodynamics](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics).
 Now, what if (and bear with me here) we want something a little weirder?
 Say, what if we want a heat sink that has a particular dissipation pattern?
 Or what if you want a photonic crystal that traps light of a given wavelength in some region?
 Or a horn which has specific resonances?

 We can write down the optimization problems corresponding to each of these circumstances: in general, these problems are very hard to solve in ways that aren't just "try all possible designs and pick the best one."
 (And there are a *lot* of possible designs.)
 By using some simple heuristics—gradient descent, for example—we appear to do quite well relative to what almost anyone can do by hand.
 This approach brings up a few questions with no obvious answers.